stripe-archive/falconer/README.md

 * Improved data structures and algorithms for more efficient operation
 * Programmatic sampling for writing to storage
 * Per-service, hot-configurable expirations
-* Separate service for quering/aggregating spans?
+* Separate service for querying/aggregating spans
+* Output to long term storage (Zipkin, Jaeger, etc?)

 ## Shortcomings